raspberrypilearning/touch-free-tap/en/step_6.md

 --- task ---

-Add the libraries needed to access the Pico’s distance sensor and control the relay.
+Add the `picozero` class needed to control the relay:

 --- code ---
 ---